lucas-mcalli/Trajectory/README.md

 - The Unsplash free tier has rate limits (50 requests/hour).
 Cover photos may fail to load if the limit is hit.
 - `chrome.storage.sync` has a 100KB total quota.
 Very large trip datasets (many events across many trips) may approach this limit.
+- The Gemini 3.1 Flash Lite API being used for AI autofill has a limit of 500 requests per day.
+Investment must be made to expand this limit.
 ---

 ## License